btcguide/btcguide.github.io/_pages/node-config.md

 You'll also need a way to authenticate a connection to your node.
 If your node is run on the same computer as Specter, Specter will likely be able to automatically detect authentication info from a `.cookie` file that bitcoin core created on your computer.
-If this node is run on a a different computer, you'll need to know the `rpcuser` and `rpcpassword` that your bitcoin core node is using.
+If this node is run on a different computer (a "remote" machine), you'll need to know the `rpcuser` and `rpcpassword` that your bitcoin core node is using.
 We recommend setting `rpcuser` to `specter` (if you have control) for simplicity.

 #### Optional Configuration